Leo Terrell: Notable cases

 In February 2025, Terrell announced he would be investigating Columbia University, Harvard University, George Washington University, Johns Hopkins University, New York University, Northwestern University, Berkeley University, the University of California, the University of Minnesota, and the University of Southern California as part of a broader DOJ investigation against antisemitism on college campuses.

-In May 2025, Terrell drew media attention after suggesting that former First Lady Jill Biden should face criminal charges for "elder abuse."
+In May 2025, Terrell drew media attention after suggesting that former First Lady Jill Biden should face criminal charges for elder abuse.
 He argued that she was aware of President Joe Biden’s health issues yet remained silent during his reelection campaign.
 Terrell reiterated his stance in a series of posts on X, including one that read, "Elder Abuse!
 Criminal Charges??"

 Controversy

 While working as an attorney, Terrell was twice sued for legal malpractice for accepting settlements without a client's permission.

 Between 2004 and 2015, 11 liens were filed against Terrell by the Internal Revenue Service, amounting to almost $400,000 in unpaid taxes.

-Between 2006 and 2014, more a dozen vendors that had provided services for Terrell's law firm sued him for unpaid bills totaling over $170,000.
+Between 2006 and 2014, more than a dozen vendors that had provided services for Terrell's law firm sued him for unpaid bills totaling over $170,000.

-In 2017, US District Judge Paul Maloney wrote that Terrell had provided "abysmal advice" to his client Eugene Logan, who was sentenced to 35 years in prison after Terrell advised him to reject a plea bargain that would have limited Logan's prison time to 10 years.
+In 2017, US District Judge Paul Maloney wrote that Terrell had provided "abysmal advice" to his client Edmond Logan, who was sentenced to 35 years in prison after Terrell advised him to reject a plea bargain that would have limited Logan's prison time to 10 years.
 In 2018, the 6th Circuit Court of Appeals wrote that Terrell had provided "woeful representation" to Logan and that Terrell's conduct in the case reflected "poorly on the profession."